Tudoto/tudoto.github.io/_pages/about.md

 sitemap: true
 permalink: /about/
 ---

+> 2024-5-12  updated:
+> Me and QQ made a new column called ppt talks to share some little topic that we leaned everyday, and you can found it in navigation.
+Welcome to check and leave your opinion.

 ## Introduction
 I am a software engineer currently working in China.
 I am interested in programming language (especially in GC ), virtual machine and compiler.
 Since my previous studies focused on semiconductors and wireless communications, I was just a rookie in above fields.
 This website was created for the stage conconlusion of my studies.
+My work uses C++ for programming, and during my master's degree, I used MATLAB extensively for simulation.
+In addition, I also used python, verilog, c in some coursework.

 ## My Resume